Results breakdown of the 2019 Canadian federal election: Seats won and lost by party

 The reasons for the changes were:

 Defeated MPs

 Open seats that changed hands

 Of the 44 seats that were open at dissolution, 11 were won by candidates of non-incumbent parties:

-Vacancies filled in earlier byelections
+Vacancies filled in earlier by-elections

-Three open seats were filled in earlier byelections, retained by the winners in the ensuing general election:
+Three open seats were filled in earlier by-elections, retained by the winners in the ensuing general election:

-Two vacancies were filled in earlier byelections, but the winners failed to keep them in the general election.
+Two vacancies were filled in earlier by-elections, but the winners failed to keep them in the general election.
 They were both upset votes in favour of the Liberals, where one subsequently returned to the previous party, while the other went to a third party.

 MPs standing under a different political affiliation

 Leona Alleslev had previously crossed the floor from the Liberals to the Conservatives in 2018, and was subsequently re-elected as a Conservative.
 Jody Wilson-Raybould contested her seat as an Independent and won, after having been expelled from the Liberal caucus.